chrpos/cleanurl/README.md

 # cleanurl
-Overlay clean-url module for CMS-less, php-based, or static websites
+Overlay clean-url module for static websites, or php-based websites without CMS

 ## What it does
 Rewrites the URLs of your website to clean urls: